Son Inspires Texas Mother Hannah Lowe To Raise $2M For Research Into Rare, Fatal Genetic Condition

 “We know that the sooner kids with degenerative diseases receive gene therapy, the better the outcomes.
 The implications of this science could change the world, and we stand poised at the tipping point of making these treatments and cures a reality for many,” she said.

-The foundation’s goal is to raise the $2 million by Austin’s second birthday — “2 Before 2!”
+The foundation’s goal is to raise the $2 million by Austin’s second birthday — “2 Before 2! – Click To Donate”

 Here’s how Lowe says you can help: donate what you can, share the fundraiser within your networks, share their social media posts — IG: www.instagram.com/lcmd.foundation, Twitter: https://twitter.com/FoundationLcmd or Facebook: https://www.facebook.com/LCMD.foundation.